skmin-lab/unixmd/docs/source/objects/mqc/sh.rst

 +----------------------------+--------------------------------------------------+----------------+

-Detailed description of the arguments
+Detailed description of the parameters
 """"""""""""""""""""""""""""""""""""""""""

 - **istate** *(integer)* - Default: *0* (Ground state)

-  This argument specifies the initial running state.
-The possible range of the argument is from *0* to ``molecule.nst-1``.
+  This parameter specifies the initial running state.
+The possible range is from *0* to ``molecule.nst - 1``.

 \

 - **dt** *(double)* - Default: *0.5*

-  This argument determines the time interval of the nuclear time steps.
+  This parameter determines the time interval of the nuclear time steps.
-  You can select the unit of time for the dynamics with the argument **unit_dt**.
+  You can select the unit of time for the dynamics with the **unit_dt** parameter.

 \

 - **nsteps** *(integer)* - Default: *1000*

-  This argument determines the total number of the nuclear time steps.
+  This parameter determines the total number of the nuclear time steps.

 \

 - **nesteps** *(integer)* - Default: *20*

-  This argument determines the number of electronic time steps between one nuclear time step for the integration of the electronic equation of motion.
+  This parameter determines the number of electronic time steps between one nuclear time step for the integration of the electronic equation of motion.
   The electronic equation of motion is more sensitive to the time interval than the nuclear equation of motion since the electrons are much lighter than the nuclei.
   Therefore, the nuclear time step is further divided and electronic equation of motion is integrated with smaller time step.